acaprojects/edge-ts/README.md

 ### `proxy<I, O>(«func»)`

 Functions may also be passed to the CLR to allow it to call back into Node.
-These must be of a [specific form expected by edge](https://github.com/tjanczuk/edge#how-to-call-nodejs-from-c). `proxy(..)` may be used to transform a function of type `I => O` into this.
+These must be of a [specific form expected by edge](https://github.com/tjanczuk/edge#how-to-call-nodejs-from-c). `proxy(..)` may be used to transform a function of type `I => O` into this form.

 ---

-For further information on marshalling data between the environments, refer to the [edge.js guide](https://github.com/tjanczuk/edge#how-to-marshal-data-between-c-and-nodejs)
+For further information on marshaling data between the environments, refer to the [edge.js guide](https://github.com/tjanczuk/edge#how-to-marshal-data-between-c-and-nodejs)